LU Tables' Hierarchy and Linking Populations

 • A link from a Table Population object to a parent LU table can be based on several columns, all of which should be linked to the same parent LU table.

-• Example 1: The INVOICE Table Population object can be linked to the BALANCE LU table by 2 columns: SUBSCRIBER_ID and BALANCE.
+• Example 1: The INVOICE Table Population object can be linked to the BALANCE table by 2 columns: SUBSCRIBER_ID and BALANCE.
 This is a valid link.

 image

-• Example 2: Linking the INVOICE Table Population object to 2 different LU tables - BALANCE and SUBSCRIBER is invalid.
+• Example 2: Linking the INVOICE Table Population object to 2 different LU tables - BALANCE and SUBSCRIBER - is invalid.

 image

-• Example 1: The CASE_NOTE Table Population object can be linked to the CASES LU table by 2 columns: CASE_ID and NOTE_DATE.
+• Example 1: The CASE_NOTE Table Population object can be linked to the CASES table by 2 columns: CASE_ID and NOTE_DATE.
 This is a valid link.

 image